Hedera helix: Canada

-Although popular as a winter holiday decoration, H. helix is invasive and is a pathogen alternate host in British Columbia.
+Although common as a winter holiday decoration, H. helix is invasive and is a pathogen alternate host in British Columbia.

 New Zealand

 H. helix has been listed as an "environmental weed" by the Department of Conservation since 1990.

 United States

 In the United States, H. helix is considered weedy or invasive in a number of regions and is on the official noxious weed lists in Oregon and Washington, with its sale being banned in both states.
 Like other invasive vines such as kudzu, H. helix can grow to choke out other plants and create "ivy deserts".
 State- and county-sponsored efforts are encouraging the destruction of ivy in forests of the Pacific Northwest and the Southern United States.
 Ivy can easily escape from cultivated gardens and invade nearby parks, forests and other natural areas via squirrels and birds.

-Control and eradication
+Control, eradication, and recovery

 Once ivy is established it is very difficult to control or eradicate.
 If left untreated it will crowd out other ground cover plants and can choke out and kill shrubs and overstory trees.

 Tested and successful methods of control are mechanical removal and chemical applications.
+Chemical eradication includes the use of 2,4-D amine, glyphosate, and metsulfuron, with metsulfuron being the most effective on H. helix.
+Mechanical removal typically involves hand pulling and has been found to be more environmentally beneficial in the long term than chemical removal.
+A study has shown that after removal, seed addition significantly increased species richness, diversity, and density on pulled ivy, while seed addition had no benefits on chemically sprayed ivy.
+This is likely due to the dead roots still occupying the soil after spraying, which are removed when pulling.

+After mechanical removal, the recovery of native species can be significant after one year from resprouting and germination.
+However, ivy produces fruits that can be spread by birds, so continuous management after recovery is still necessary to prevent invasion from recurring in the same location or nearby.

+One study found that during the next growing season after H. helix removal, herbaceous native plants were more abundant and diverse, while shrubs and ferns had either no increase or a decrease in abundance and diversity.
+This can be due to herbaceous plants having viable seeds buried in the soil, while ferns are slow-growing, and existing shrubs may not bear seeds from limited sunlight in the forest.

+Areas of invasion can be identified using LiDAR detection, which has been measured at around 82% accuracy, with better accuracy in places with less canopy cover.